Community Education, B.S.

 The Community Education major prepares students for diverse careers in educational settings beyond traditional K-12 classrooms, including roles in early childhood programs, museums, nonprofits, camps, health education, instructional design, and community outreach.
 This innovative program emphasizes professionalism and career readiness through hands-on learning, requiring 12 credits of career-focused internships that provide real-world experience before graduation.
 Graduates are equipped to enter the workforce immediately in various educational contexts or pursue graduate studies in a related field.

-The Educational Studies major does not lead to teacher certification.
+The Community Education major does not lead to teacher certification.

 Field Experience